spacerspacerHeader graphic

 Series 39. - C:22/8/49 (A08-41)

 This Series contains memorabilia of the University of Missouri collected by alumnus (Civil Engineering, 1913) Harry Tidd, (1906-1913).
-The memorabilia consists of three photographs and a program for the 1913 Commencement Exercises.
+The memorabilia consist of three photographs and a program for the 1913 Commencement Exercises.
 The photographs are of the 1906 football team, the 1907 track team, and the 1910 or 1911 track team.
 Tidd appears in all three photographs.

 Note to Researcher: The items in this Series were donated by Harry Tidd's daughter, alumna (Bachelor of Arts, 1947) Ruth Tidd Rothwell.